SurfV/spring-activiti-loanrequest/README.md

 In this sample, we demonstrated a simple LoanRequest application where in we test the Spring Security, Spring MVC and Activiti BPM Spring Support.

-Refer more on this article @ http://krishnasblog.com/
+Refer to this [blog](http://krishnasblog.com/2012/10/01/junit-testing-spring-security-spring-mvc-activiti-bpm/) for more details.